 Having taught in secondary schools for many years before setting up my own art business, I have learnt a great deal about teaching art to children.
 Now my art business takes me into many primary schools where I meet a lot of art co-ordinators.
 Unlike their secondary school counterparts they have to teach many other subjects and in some case, may have little or no art training.
-This short article is intended to offer a few pointers for those art co-ordinators who have been ‘thrown in at the deep end’.
+This short article is intended to offer a few pointers for those art co-ordinators, or art leader who have been ‘thrown in at the deep end’.

 As art co-ordinator you need to take the lead and insist on the following: